scipion-em/docs/docs/user/tutorials/flexibilityHub/Tutorials/advanced_guide.rst

 Flexibility Hub: Advanced guide
 ====================================================

 This tutorial is structured around a workflow defined with experimental data.
-Both, the data and the wokflow template of the tutorial are available `here <>`__.
+The data for this tutorial can be downloaded with :code:`scipion3 testdata --download FlexHub_Tutorials`.

 Note that the workflow tutorial focuses mostly on the way flexibility information can be analysed from CryoEM particle data.
 To that end, the different algorithms will be used to exemplify the workflow.